-The estimated cost for mining, and processing mineralization at El Cubo is approximately \$92.96 per tonne including exploration and development costs (see Table 21.2).
-Assuming a silver price of \$19.49 per troy ounce (\$0.637 per gram) and a silver recovery of 85%, the break-even cutoff for the mineralization is estimated at 172 g/t silver equivalent.11 The underground Mineral Resource estimated for this report averages approximately 300 g/t silver equivalent.
+The estimated cost for mining, and processing mineralization at El Cubo is approximately US\$92.96 per tonne including exploration and development costs.
+Assuming a silver price of US\$23.00 per troy ounce (US\$0.739 per gram) and a silver recovery of 85%, the break-even cutoff for the mineralization is estimated at 144 g/t silver equivalent.13 The underground Mineral Resource estimated for this report averages approximately 300 g/t silver equivalent.